JRubalcaba/jrubalcaba.github.io/posts/temperature_distributions.md

 author: Juan G. Rubalcaba
 ---

-This posts shows how to use the model published in <a href = "https://www.amnat.org/an/newpapers/MayRubalcaba.html" target="_blank">  Rubalcaba et al. 2019 (Am Nat)</a>.
-I hope it is useful!

 Many ectotherms (cold-blooded animals like invertebrates, frogs or lizards) can control body temperature taking advantage of the thermal heterogeneity of their environment, for example, selecting sunny areas early in the morning, or moving to the shade or a burrow when it is warm ourside.
 It is thought that this capacity for "behavioural thermoregulation" is being critical for ectotherms to buffer the impacts of climate warming.

 It is important to measure or model the temperatures that organisms experience in each microhabitat.
 We use "operative temperatures", defined as the equilibrium temperature of an individual in a microhabitat, to measure the repertoire of microclimates that individuals use for thermoregulation.